Back to News

 The implementation process should be iterative, with regular reviews to adapt to changing demand patterns and seasonal variations.

 A well-designed warehouse layout based on SKU velocity dramatically improves operational efficiency.
-The key principle is placing fast-moving items in easily accessible locations to minimise travel time and effort.
+The key principle is placing fast-moving items in easily accessible locations to minimize travel time and effort.

-“Reorganising our warehouse by SKU velocity reduced our average picking distance by 43%.
-The ROI on our storage solution investment was realised within just 11 weeks.” – David Rose, European Business Director at PALLITE
+“Reorganizing our warehouse by SKU velocity reduced our average picking distance by 43%.
+The ROI on our storage solution investment was realized within just 11 weeks.” – Gareth Vicary, International Business Director at PALLITE

 Regular movement analysis should inform ongoing layout adjustments to maintain optimal configuration as product velocity changes.